-Professor arrested after wife’s body found in office
+Prof. charged with murder after wife’s body found in office

-HONG KONG (AP) — A Hong Kong university professor has been arrested after his wife’s decomposing body was found inside a suitcase in his campus office, reports said Wednesday.
+HONG KONG (AP) — A Hong Kong university professor was charged with his wife’s murder on Wednesday, a day after her decomposing body was found inside a suitcase in his campus office, reports said.

-Hong Kong University mechanical engineering associate professor Cheung Kie-chung was taken away by police on Tuesday, according to the South China Morning Post and other news outlets.
+Hong Kong University mechanical engineering associate professor Cheung Kie-chung was taken away by police on Tuesday, according to the South China Morning Post and other news media.

 Cheung, 53, had reported that his 52-year-old wife walked out after an argument on Aug.
-17. She was believed to have been dead for several days when found Tuesday dressed only in her underwear with an electric wire around her neck suggesting strangulation, Singapore’s Straits Times newspaper reported.
+17. She was believed to have been dead for several days when her body was found Tuesday dressed only in her underwear with an electric wire around her neck suggesting strangulation, Singapore’s Straits Times newspaper reported.

-However, there was no security camera footage showing his wife, who was not named in the reports, leaving the dormitory where she lived with Cheung and an adult daughter and son.
-He was later seen leaving with a wooden box, the reports said, adding that the suitcase containing the body had been encased inside a sealed wooden box.
+The Post said a post-mortem examination was being conducted to ascertain the exact cause of death.

 Most Read Nation & World Stories